Andyyh2005/log-based-integration-with-DI/README.md

 Let's take an overview of the dataflow sequence of this grpah.
 - The constant generator operator will trigger the Table Replicator to begin the CDC delta tracking once the graph start running.
 - The Table Replicator operator(labeled as "CDC (delta tracking)") will replicated the database changes to a tagret file.
+- The JS operator(labeled as "Remove path prefix") will remove the '/vrep' prefix from the target file path.
+The prefix was added by Table Replicator operator which will prevent the downstream Read File operator from finding the file if we do not remove it.
 - The Read File operator(labeled as "Read Delta File")will read the target file content and send its content to downstream JS operator.
 - The JS operator(labeled as "Parse & send changes") will parse the received file content and send the parsed change message into Kafka.
 - The downstream Kakfa Producer operator will receieve the incoming messages and publish them into the specified topic on the Kafka cluster.